MihirGupta/Comics-Latest-Chapter_Updater/README.md

-A fun mini project to implement Web Scraping Script in Python and fetch required details from a website.
+A fun mini project to implement Web Scraping Script in Python.

 Extract some data from a comics site and write it in a text file using Selenium and BeautifulSoup modules.
 Then wrote the Latest Chapter number and the URL details in a text file.